-- 2.1 Admission to the B.Tech Programme shall be made either on the basis of the merit rank obtained by the qualifying candidate at an Entrance Test conducted by the Telangana State Government (EAMCET), or the JNTUH, or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the Government of Telangana from time to time. - 2.2 The medium of instruction for all the B.Tech programmes shall be ENGLISH only.
+- 2.1 Admission to the B.Tech Programme shall be made either on the basis of the merit rank obtained by the qualifying candidate at an Entrance Test conducted by the Telangana State Government (EAMCET), or on the basis of any other order of merit approved by the Government of Telangana, subject to reservations as prescribed from time to time. - 2.2 The medium of instruction for all the B.Tech programmes shall be ENGLISH only.